How to Get a Chinese Visa

 Where can I get a Chinese Visa?

 However, if in your country there is no CVASC, you shall still apply at the Chinese Consular Office that serves your province.
-This is also the case of people living in USA.
+This is also the case for people living in the USA.

 If for some reason you don't want to, or you can't show up personally, you can use an agency to get your Chinese Visa.
 This will have a supplementary cost, but it may still be cheaper than the cost of the trip to the nearest CVASC or Chinese Consulate.

-Since 2016, if you have a passport form one of the countries listed on this page, in some cases it is possible to get your Chinese visa directly online.
+Since 2016, if you have a passport from one of the countries listed on this page, in some cases it is possible to get your Chinese visa directly online.

 How do I read a Chinese Visa?